onaio/onadata/README.rst

     docker-compose up

-    # Start a bash/sh shell that you can intract with on the api contianer
+    # Start a bash/sh shell that you can interact with on the api contianer
     docker exec -it onadata-api-1 bash

     # Make changes(add fields and models) to the database